Out of My Heart (Into Your Head)

 "Out of My Heart (Into Your Head)" is a song by British pop rock band BBMak.
 It was written by the three members of the group (Christian Burns, Mark Barry, and Stephen McNally) along with songwriters Tony and Chris Griffiths.
 It was released in June 2002 as the lead single from their second studio album, Into Your Head (2002).
-The song reached number 56 on the Billboard Hot 100 and number 36 on the UK singles chart.
+The song reached number 56 on the US Billboard Hot 100, number 36 on the UK singles chart, and number 19 on the New Zealand Singles Chart.

 Background

 Writing for BBMak's follow-up album to Sooner or Later began in August 2001.
 "Out of My Heart (Into Your Head" was the first song the group wrote.
 Of the song, band member Stephen McNally said, "We wrote 'Out Of My Heart' in Liverpool with lads, the Griffiths brothers who were in a band called The Real People.
 It was dead easy writing this song, we did it in an hour.
 It was one of them things.
 We sat round with guitars going over melody and lyric ideas and an hour later it was done.
 It's about the beginning of a relationship when you're falling in love and the feeling you get when it's great".